doronl07/888-DevOps-HS/README.md

 - 1 centos 7 server.
 - 1 windows server (any version).

-machines can be set up in any cloud, hyper-v, vagrant or any other platform that you find it suitable.
+Machines can be set up in any cloud, hyper-v, vagrant or any other platform that you find it suitable.

 1. Install the ansible on the ansible server (Manually).
 2. Build an inventory with 2 groups [win] & [linux].